Karolinska Institutet – Stockholm, Sweden

-One of Europe's most prestigious medical schools, Karolinska Inistutet and the Feinberg School of Medicine have an agreement that allows fourth year medical students to apply for English-language rotations in pathology, surgery, ob/gyn, orthopedics, emergency medicine, infectious disease, venereology/dermatology, neurology, oncology, pediatrics, psychiatry, among others.
+One of Europe's most prestigious medical schools, Karolinska Institutet and the Feinberg School of Medicine have an agreement that allows fourth-year medical students to apply for English-language rotations in pathology, surgery, obstetrics and gynecology, orthopedics, emergency medicine, infectious disease, venereology/dermatology, neurology, oncology, pediatrics and psychiatry, among others.
 Independent medical research projects are possible.
-Applications are due by May 1 each year for rotations beginning in March of the following year.

-Rotation Areas: Pathology, surgery, ob/gyn, orthopedics, emergency medicine, infectious disease, venereology/dermatology, neurology, oncology, pediatrics, psychiatry, among others
+- Rotation areas: Pathology, surgery, obstetrics and gynecology, orthopedics, emergency medicine, infectious disease, venereology/dermatology, neurology, oncology, pediatrics and psychiatry, among others

-Karolinska Institutet (KI) is one of the world's leading medical research institutions with a strong emphasis on global health issues and strategic alliances with important European associations, including the League of European Research Universities (LERU) and a network of 12 research intensive universities that promotes the work of young researchers in Europe.
+Karolinska Institutet is one of the world's leading medical research institutions with a strong emphasis on global health issues and strategic alliances with important European associations, including the League of European Research Universities and a network of 12 research intensive universities that promotes the work of young scientists in Europe.
 Karolinska Institutet and the Feinberg School of Medicine have a bilateral agreement that allows two medical students from each institution to complete four-week rotations at the partner school.
-KI has a wide range of rotations available at various times of the year.
-Please refer to the 'How to Apply' section to review the rotation schedule.
+Karolinska Institutet has a wide range of rotations available at various times of the year.
 Independent research projects by medical students, fellows and residents may also be possible.

-Stockholm is one of Europe's most picturesque cities with an old town area that is a maze of cobble stone streets coupled with a cosmopolitan urban center filled with boutiques and restaurants.
-Stockholm was recently named the first European Green Capital in 2010 by the European Commission to recognize its commitment to ongoing and ambitious goals for environmental improvement and sustainable development.
+Stockholm is one of Europe's most picturesque cities with an old town area that is a maze of cobblestone streets coupled with a cosmopolitan urban center filled with boutiques and restaurants.
+Stockholm was named the first European Green Capital in 2010 by the European Commission to recognize its commitment to ongoing and ambitious goals for environmental improvement and sustainable development.

-Evaluations (only accessible to users with a valid NUID):
+Only accessible to users with a valid NetID.